abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/aws-batch.md

 ![](_images/aws_cost_percentage.png)

+!!! note "Network security"
+    If you have configured custom `VPC`, `Subnets` and `Security groups` make sure to specify them in the corresponding fields in the Advanced options.

+!!! tip "Remote access"
+    If you need to debug the EC2 instance provisioned by AWS Batch, specify the `Key pair` to login the VM via SSH.

 **15.** Select **Create** to finalize the compute environment setup.
-It will take approximately 60 seconds for all the resources to be created and then you will be ready to launch pipelines.
+It will take a few seconds for all the resources to be created and then you will be ready to launch pipelines.

 ![](_images/aws_60s_new_env.png)